Graduate recruitment

 How will I decide on my rotations?

-You will be employed in a home area at JTSI or DMIRS, where you will complete your first rotation.
-This home area is clarified in the job advertisements, and will be where you return to permanently on completion of the graduate program.
+You will be employed in a home area at JTSI or DEMIRS, where you will complete your first rotation.
+This home area is provided in the job advertisements, and will be where you return to permanently on completion of the graduate program.

 You and your graduate manager will work together to decide on rotations that will allow you to gain the skills and experiences for you to be successful within your permanent position.